kaby76/ScrapeDartSpec/readme.md

 The location of the Dart2 language specification is [here](https://github.com/dart-lang/language/blob/master/specification/dartLangSpec.tex).
 Note, there's a bug in
 GitHub: it does not display the whole file.

+After scraping, the grammar is refactored to produce a valid split Antlr4 grammar.